-- (b) Determine all of the isotropy subgroups for each element of G. - 6.
-Find the conjugacy classes and the class equation for each of the following groups.
+- (a) Determine the conjugacy classes (orbits) of each element of G. - (b) Determine all of the isotropy subgroups for each element of G.

+6. Find the conjugacy classes and the class equation for each of the following groups.

+(a)

+$$S_4$$

-(a) S_4 (c) \mathbb{Z}9 (b) D_5 (d) Q_8
+(b) D_5 (c) \mathbb{Z}9 (d) Q_8

-- 7. Write the class equation for S_5 and for A_5 . - 8.
-If a square remains fixed in the plane, how many different ways can the corners of the square be colored if three colors are used? - 9.
-How many ways can the vertices of an equilateral triangle be colored using three different colors? - 10.
-Find the number of ways a six-sided die can be constructed if each side is marked differently with $1, \ldots, 6$ dots. - 11.
-Up to a rotation, how many ways can the faces of a cube be colored with three different colors? - 12.
-Consider 12 straight wires of equal lengths with their ends soldered together to form the edges of a cube.
+7. Write the class equation for S_5 and for A_5 .

+8. If a square remains fixed in the plane, how many different ways can the corners of the square be colored if three colors are used?

+9. How many ways can the vertices of an equilateral triangle be colored using three different colors?

+10. Find the number of ways a six-sided die can be constructed if each side is marked differently with $1, \ldots, 6$ dots.

+11. Up to a rotation, how many ways can the faces of a cube be colored with three different colors?

+12. Consider 12 straight wires of equal lengths with their ends soldered together to form the edges of a cube.
 Either silver or copper wire can be used for each edge.
-How many different ways can the cube be constructed? - 13.
-Suppose that we color each of the eight corners of a cube.
-Using three different colors, how many ways can the corners be colored up to a rotation of the cube? - 14.
-Each of the faces of a regular tetrahedron can be painted either red or white.
-Up to a rotation, how many different ways can the tetrahedron be painted? - 15.
-Suppose that the vertices of a regular hexagon are to be colored either red or white.
-How many ways can this be done up to a symmetry of the hexagon? - 16.
-A molecule of benzene is made up of six carbon atoms and six hydrogen atoms, linked together in a hexagonal shape as in Figure 14.4. - (a) How many different compounds can be formed by replacing one or more of the hydrogen atoms with a chlorine atom? - (b) Find the number of different chemical compounds that can be formed by replacing three of the six hydrogen atoms in a benzene ring with a CH_3 radical. - 17.
-How many equivalence classes of switching functions are there if the input variables x_1 , x_2 , and x_3 can be permuted by any permutation in S_3 ?
-What if the input variables x_1 , x_2 , x_3 , and x_4 can be permuted by any permutation in S_4 ?
+How many different ways can the cube be constructed?

+13. Suppose that we color each of the eight corners of a cube.
+Using three different colors, how many ways can the corners be colored up to a rotation of the cube?

+14. Each of the faces of a regular tetrahedron can be painted either red or white.
+Up to a rotation, how many different ways can the tetrahedron be painted?

+15. Suppose that the vertices of a regular hexagon are to be colored either red or white.
+How many ways can this be done up to a symmetry of the hexagon?

+16. A molecule of benzene is made up of six carbon atoms and six hydrogen atoms, linked together in a hexagonal shape as in Figure 14.28.

+- (a) How many different compounds can be formed by replacing one or more of the hydrogen atoms with a chlorine atom? - (b) Find the number of different chemical compounds that can be formed by replacing three of the six hydrogen atoms in a benzene ring with a CH_3 radical.

-Figure 14.4.
-A benzene ring
+Figure 14.28: A benzene ring